 Bread and Butter Pickles

-Pickles are a treat I prefer to indulge all year long.
+Pickles are a treat I prefer to indulge in all year long.
 As the end of summer nears you’ll find the very best pickling cucumbers.
-Canning them into dill or bread and butter pickles are not only becoming a treat but a passion of mine.
+Canning them into dill or bread and butter pickles is not only becoming a treat but a passion of mine.